 The Victoria & Albert Museum has just announced its next fashion exhibition.
-Fashioned from Nature, which will "trace the complex relationship between fashion and the natural world" from 1600 to present day, will run from April 21, 2018 through January 27, 2019.
+Fashioned from Nature will "trace the complex relationship between fashion and the natural world" from 1600 to the present day.

-The exhibition will explore how designers such as Christian Dior, Dries van Noten, and Philip Treacy draw inspiration from the beauty and power of nature.
-Of course, as a champion of environmentally and ethically conscious fashion, Stella McCartney's work will also be highlighted, with her menswear and womenswear displayed next to an upcycled dress made by British designer Christopher Raeburn.
-Emma Watson's 2016 Met Gala get-up, made by Calvin Klein using recycled plastic bottles, will also be on display.
+Running from 21st April 2018 to 27th January 2019, the exhibition will explore how designers such as Christian Dior, Dries van Noten and Philip Treacy draw inspiration from the beauty and power of nature, with exquisite pieces on show at the museum.
+Of course, as a champion of environmentally and ethically conscious fashion, Stella McCartney's work will be highlighted, with her menswear and womenswear displayed next to an upcycled dress made by British designer Christopher Raeburn.
+Emma Watson's 2016 Met Gala get-up, made by Calvin Klein using recycled plastic bottles, will also be shown.